databricks/scala-style-guide/README.md

 ### <a name='symbolic_methods'>Symbolic Methods (Operator Overloading)</a>

 __Do NOT use symbolic method names__, unless you are defining them for natural arithmetic operations (e.g. `+`, `-`, `*`, `/`).
 Under no other circumstances should they be used.
-Symbolic method names make it very hard to understand the intent of the functions.
+Symbolic method names make it very hard to understand the intent of the methods.
 Consider the following two examples:
 ```scala
 // symbolic method names are hard to understand
 channel ! msg